Professor Stephani Hatch

-Professor Stephani Hatch combines her background in sociology and psychiatric epidemiology as a Professor at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London.
+Professor Stephani Hatch is one of the lead co-ordinators of HERON and combines her background in sociology and psychiatric epidemiology in the Department of Psychological Medicine at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London.
 Her research focuses on urban mental health and inequalities in health and health service use.
-She is the Principal Investigator (PI) for the Tackling Inequalities and Discrimination Experiences in health Services (TIDES) Study, funded by the Wellcome Trust and Co-PI for the Maudsley Biomedical Research Centre (BRC) South East London Community Health (SELCoH) study.
-Stephani is one of the lead co-ordinators of HERON.
+She is the Principal Investigator (PI) for the Tackling Inequalities and Discrimination Experiences in health Services (TIDES) Study, funded by the Wellcome Trust and Co-PI for the Maudsley Biomedical Research Centre (BRC) South East London Community Health (SELCoH) study and leads the HYPE (improving the Health of Young PeoplE) Project.
+Stephani is also a Co-Investigator for the ESRC funded Centre for Society and Mental Health, leading a programme focussed on Disadvantaged Communities and Mental Health.

 Dr Cerisse Gunasinghe